VijayalakshmiVJ/Genetic-Algorithm/README.md

 The genetic algorithm process involves the following steps to solve the equality expression

 **Step 1.
 PHENOTYPE**
 Get the phenotype from user defined configuration file.
-Phenotype must be an equality expression of the following format
+Phenotype must be an equality expression of the following format <br />
-                                        ''' ax + by – c '''
+                                         ax + by – c <br />
 where a, b and c are constants and x and y represent the variables to which solutions are to be found such that they satisfy the equation
                                         ax + by – c = 0